- It’s illegal to employ someone with a criminal record

 - The DBS code of practice states that employers must “treat applicants who have a criminal record fairly and not discriminate automatically because of a conviction or other information revealed.”

-That’s why, if an applicant discloses a criminal record, you shouldn’t discount them and instead carry out an assessment.
+That’s why, if an applicant discloses a criminal record, you shouldn’t discount them but instead carry out an assessment.

-There are some very specific exceptions where you’re not allowed to employ somebody because of their criminal record.
+There are some jobs where you’re not allowed to employ somebody because of their criminal record.
 For example, for jobs involving work with children, you are not allowed to employ somebody who is barred from working with children.
-This would show up as part of an enhanced plus barring check that you would carry out.
+This would show up as part of an enhanced plus barring check that you would be legally required to carry out.

-Myth – If it’s on their disclosure, it must be so serious that we can’t employ them
+Myth – If it’s on their disclosure, it must mean we can’t employ them

 Every year around 5 million criminal record checks are carried out and over 240,000 disclose convictions or cautions.
-The majority of criminal records are made up of single offences /events that took place many years ago and are no longer relevant.
-Only 8% of people that receive a conviction end up going to prison.
+The majority of criminal records are made up of single offences or events that took place many years ago and are no longer relevant.
+Only 8% of people that receive a conviction are sentenced to prison.

 Criminal records are disclosed to employers to enable them to make an informed decision, yet the official disclosure is only one (limited) source of information.
-It doesn’t provide any circumstances or details, which is why a conversation with the applicant is important, before then coming to a decision about their suitability for the role.
+It doesn’t provide any circumstances or details, which is why a conversation with the applicant is essential to help you make an informed decision about their suitability for the role.